Pepper Martin: Early career

 Born in Temple, Oklahoma, Martin moved to Oklahoma City with his parents at the age of six where he grew up playing baseball.
-He began his professional baseball career at the age of 19 when he signed to play as a shortstop in the Oklahoma State League for a team in Guthrie, Oklahoma.
+At 19, he began his professional career when he signed to play as a shortstop in the Oklahoma State League for a team in Guthrie, Oklahoma.
 When the league folded in 1924, his contract was sold to the Greenville Hunters of the East Texas League.
 In 1925, he posted a .340 batting average in 98 games for the Hunters and his contract was acquired by the St. Louis Cardinals to play for their Western Association affiliate, the Fort Smith Twins.
 He continued to post batting averages above the .300 mark.
 In 1927, Martin hit for a .306 average in 147 games with the Houston Buffaloes, earning him a promotion to the major leagues.

 After spending five years in the minor leagues, Martin made his major league debut with the Cardinals on April 16, 1928 at the age of 24.
 He posted a .308 batting average in 39 games as a utility player, helping the Cardinals win the National League pennant.
-Martin made one appearance as a pinch runner in the 1928 World Series, when the Cardinals lost in four straight games to the New York Yankees.
-Despite his respectable batting average, Martin was sent back to the Houston Buffaloes in January 1929 where he hit for a .298 batting average.
-The following season, he was promoted to the Rochester Red Wings where his offensive statistics improved with 20 home runs, a .363 batting average and a .631 slugging percentage, helping the Red Wings win the 1930 International League title.
+Martin made one appearance as a pinch runner in the 1928 World Series, which the Cardinals lost in four consecutive games to the New York Yankees.
+Despite his respectable batting average, Martin was sent back to Houston in January 1929, where he hit for a .298 batting average.
+The following season, he was promoted to the Rochester Red Wings where his offensive statistics improved with 20 home runs, a .363 batting average, and a .631 slugging percentage, helping the Red Wings win the 1930 International League title.
 The Red Wings then defeated the Louisville Colonels of the American Association to win the Junior World Series.

 Martin's performance earned him a return to the major leagues with the Cardinals in 1931.
-When veteran center fielder Taylor Douthit went into a hitting slump, Martin replaced him and played well enough that Cardinals' president, Branch Rickey, traded Douthit to the Cincinnati Reds in June.
-Martin impressed observers with his hustle in the outfield as well as on the base paths where he often slid into bases head-first.
+When veteran center fielder Taylor Douthit went into a hitting slump, Martin replaced him and played well enough that Cardinals president, Branch Rickey traded Douthit to the Cincinnati Reds in June.
+Martin impressed observers with his hustle in the outfield as well as on the base paths, where he often slid into bases head-first.
 He ended the year with a .300 batting average along with seven home runs and 75 runs batted in to help the Cardinals clinch the 1931 National League pennant by 13 games over the New York Giants.